What Goes Into an Appraisal?

-Most of the participants are quite familiar.
-The real estate agent is the most known entity in the transaction.
-Then, the mortgage company provides the money needed to fund the deal.
-And ensuring all aspects of the transaction are completed and that the title is clear to transfer to the buyer from the seller is the title company.
+Most of the people participating are very familiar.
+The most recognizable entity in the exchange is the real estate agent.
+Then, the mortgage company provides the financial capital necessary to bankroll the deal.
+And the title company makes sure that all areas of the exchange are completed and that the title is clear to pass from the seller to the purchaser.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the property is in line with the amount being paid?
-This is where you meet the appraiser.
+So, what party makes sure the value of the real estate is in line with the purchase price?
+In comes the appraiser.
 We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from My Elite Appraisals will ensure, you as an interested party, are informed.

-Our first task at My Elite Appraisals is to inspect the property to determine its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the house.
+To determine an accurate status of the property, it's our duty to first conduct a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would affect the value of the house.

-This is where we use information on local construction costs, the cost of labor and other factors to derive how much it would cost to build a property nearly identical to the one being appraised.
-This value commonly sets the upper limit on what a property would sell for.
+This is where the appraiser analyzes information on local construction costs, the cost of labor and other elements to determine how much it would cost to construct a property comparable to the one being appraised.
+This figure commonly sets the upper limit on what a property would sell for.
 It's also the least used predictor of value.

 Analyzing Comparable Sales

-Appraisers become very familiar with the communities in which they appraise.
-They thoroughly understand the value of specific features to the residents of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers are intimately familiar with the communities in which they work.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the property at hand.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject property.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At My Elite Appraisals, we are experts in knowing the worth of particular items in Earth and Lamb County neighborhoods.
-This approach to value is commonly given the most weight when an appraisal is for a real estate purchase.
+At My Elite Appraisals, we are experts in knowing the value of real estate features in Earth and Lamb County neighborhoods.
+This approach to value is typically given the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach